pros and cons of porcelain countertops

 • Limited Supply And Availability

 One of the only other con of porcelain kitchen countertops is finding a supplier and fabricator that knows the material well.
 Since it is not a common material for countertops, the market is limited.
-But here at Artline Kitchen & Bath, you can get Porcelain Countertops at ideal rates, so this con is essentially addressed once you visit us in Buffalo Grove, IL
+But here at Artline Kitchen & Bath, you can get Porcelain Countertops at ideal rates, so this con is essentially addressed once you visit us in Buffalo Grove, IL.

-Also, check porcelain countertop costs when you are finding a supplier as they can vary wildly.
+Also, check porcelain countertop costs when you are finding a supplier, as they can vary wildly.
 Overall, it can be achievable to find a manufacturer with competitive prices.

-What is Porcelain Countertop?
+What is a Porcelain Countertop?

 This combination is put into a kiln and fired at temperatures of 2550℉ / 1400℃.
-This results in an extremely dense material that is almost unaffected by stains, heat, UV rays, scratching, chips and cracks.
+This results in an extremely dense material that is almost unaffected by stains, heat, UV rays, scratching, chips, and cracks.

 Is Porcelain Good For Countertops?

-Porcelain is an excellent choice for countertops because it is as hard as granite and quartz, and in some cases, even harder.
+Porcelain is an excellent choice for countertops because it is as hard as granite and quartz and, in some cases, even harder.
 It is also difficult to scratch, chip, or crack.

 Porcelain kitchen countertops also resist the most aggressive chemical agents.
 Acids found in foods like tomatoes and lemon juice are impenetrable; they won’t get etched or develop dull spots.